 When one thinks of outdoor adventures, Japan is not one of the top places that comes to mind.
 But you are missing out on some wonderful destinations if you ignore this island nation.
 With more mountains throughout the islands than cities, there is plenty of fun to be had.

 Snow on and around many of these mountains, such as the Hida Mountains and Mt.
 Asahidake, provides for some excellent skiing locations.
 If you go between the months of April and June, you can also see the enormous Yuki-no-Otani, an ice corridor over 65 feet tall that leads to the Japanese Alps.

 If you prefer flowing water over frozen water, take a trip to Minakami.
 As long as you don’t mind jumping off a cliff.
 The canyons and gorges of the area are rushing with water that you can leap into or whitewater raft on.
 The pinnacle of the experience is the natural waterfall slide.

 Now that you know some of the best places to travel to for outdoor adventuring, it’s time to let the world know of those adventures.
 Be sure to include your trip in your travel blog, detailing all of the great and interesting places you explored.
 Don’t forget to include some photos of the natural scenery to emphasise the beauty of the landscapes.
 If you didn’t capture a good picture, don’t worry.
-Just use some of the free stock nature photos available online to gain the same effect.

 And when you’re done blogging, your readers will share some of their own travel stories and suggest other places for you to have outdoor adventures.
 Take advantage of their experiences and plan yourself another fun trip soon!